FisherK19/Object-Relational-Mapping-/README.md

 - Set up environment variables for database connection.
 - Run the server using npm start.
 - Use Insomnia or any API testing tool to interact with the API endpoints.
-- Contributors: [Your Name] and any other contributors to the project.

 License: MIT License